 Under the Companies Law, the disclosure requirements which apply to an office holder also apply to a controlling shareholder of a public company.
-A controlling shareholder is a shareholder who has the ability to direct the activities of a company, including a shareholder that owns 25% or more of the voting power in the company, if no other shareholder whose power derives solely from his or her position on the board of directors or any other position with the company.
+A controlling shareholder is a shareholder who has the ability to direct the activities of a company, including a shareholder that owns 25% or more of the voting power in the company, if no other shareholder owns more than 50% of the voting power in the company, but excluding a shareholder whose power derives solely from his or her position on the board of directors or any other position with the company.